varya/steroids/_posts/phonegap_on_steroids/2013-09-20-device-orientation.markdown

 * [Android Build Configuration][android-build-config]
 * [iOS Build Configuration][ios-build-config]

 By default, a Steroids project opened via the Scanner app runs in the portrait orientation only.
-There are two ways to change this behavior.

-## JavaScript

-The [steroids.view.setAllowedRotations][api-view-setAllowedRotations] API call allows you to override the default allowed device orientations, affecting the current view only.
-See the link for full API documentation (iOS only).
+To change this behavior, you need to create a custom build.

 ## Custom Build